Why oh why is moving home so stressful?

 At odd times in the day, I feel my heart racing and my stomach sinks, just preparing itself for bad news.

 It doesn’t help that I’m also a terrible worrier about health.
 So on the one hand, I’m feeling odd about all the Terrible Things that might happen relating to my house.
+Because moving house is stressful.
 And on the other hand, I’m worrying that I’m about to have a stroke from the stress.

 It’s hard to know which Terrible Thing to focus on.